Samoftheforrest/devhub/README.md

 - [This Stack Overflow answer](https://stackoverflow.com/questions/8676455/flask-current-page-in-request-variable) showed me how to apply CSS classes dependent on the page the user is currently on.
 - [This Stack Overflow answer](https://stackoverflow.com/questions/16573095/case-insensitive-flask-sqlalchemy-query) demonstrated how to convert Sqlalchemy queries to lowercase.
 - [This Stack Overflow thread](https://stackoverflow.com/questions/41542845/how-to-display-file-name-for-custom-styled-input-file-using-jquery) showed me how to display the name of the file being uploaded when using a custom upload button
+- Thanks to [favicon.io](https://www.favicon.io) for providing free to use favicons

 ### General Thanks
 - I would like to thank my mentor [Simen](https://github.com/Eventyret) for all of his feedback and support with this project.